- The symptoms of mania and hypomania are similar, but those of mania are more intense.

 What is hypomania?

 Hypomania is a milder form of mania.
-If you’re experiencing hypomania, you have a higher-than-normal energy level that’s not as extreme as mania.
-Other people notice hypomania and it causes problems but not to the extent that mania can.
-If you have hypomania, you won’t need hospitalization for it.
+If you’re experiencing hypomania, your energy level is higher than normal, but it’s not as extreme as in mania.
+Other people will notice if you have hypomania.
+It causes problems in your life, but not to the extent that mania can.
+If you have hypomania, you won’t need to be hospitalized for it.

-Most of the symptoms of mania and hypomania are the same and include:
+While they vary in intensity, most of the symptoms of mania and hypomania are the same.
+The key symptoms include:

 - having a decreased need for sleep